pnpm/rfcs/text/0001-workspace-consistent-versions.md

 }
 ```

 Workspace packages would then use `workspace-consistent:<version-group>` as the protocol.
-Simply `workspace-consistent` would refer to the `default` group.
+Simply `workspace-consistent:` would refer to the `default` group.

 An edge case arises if a package overlaps its version group usage.